yiisoft/yii2/docs/guide/start-databases.md

 Creating an Active Record <a name="creating-active-record"></a>
 -------------------------

-To represent and fetch the data in the `country` table, create an [Active Record](db-active-record.md) class named `Country` and save it in the file `models/Country.php`.
+To represent and fetch the data in the `country` table, create an [Active Record](db-active-record.md)-derived class named `Country`, and save it in the file `models/Country.php`.

 ```php
 <?php